badgateway/html-form-enhancer/README.md

 #### Other HTTP responses

-Any other HTTP status code is currently ignored.
-4xx and 5xx codes also result in an error in the console.
+Other HTTP responses will result in the entire HTML body to be replaced with the body returned from the server.

 [1]: https://www.w3.org/TR/html-json-forms/